 In the house we were staying in, we found a circular saw and outside stood a good working table.
 We could use both.
-And so, after all welding was finally done, we had a go at the woodwork before we had to leave Guyana.
-We spent three days of working 15-16 hours, and performed miracles.
+And so, after all the welding had finally been done, we had a go at the woodwork before we had to leave Guyana.
+We spent three days of working 15-16 hours and performed miracles.

 First we headed to the local stores in search of pinewood and plywood.
 We found it and succeeded in loading the three 1.20 by 2.44m boards in the empty Land Cruiser.